CONSTITUTION

 5. “Special resolution” means a resolution adopted by a majority vote of not less than 75% of eligible voters present at a meeting.

-7. “UVIC” means the University of Victoria.
+7. “UVic” means the University of Victoria.

-8. “UVIC Community” means students, faculty, and staff of UVIC and includes any constituency or other groups on campus.
+8. “UVic Community” means students, faculty, and staff of UVic and includes any constituency or other groups on campus.

 9. “UVSS” means the University of Victoria Students Society.